-Pups that are naked (furless), toothless (Figure 9-1), or those that have tiny, sharp-hooked milk teeth should be fed milk formulas.
+Pups that are naked (furless), or that have tiny, sharp-hooked milk teeth should be fed milk formulas.
 Orphaned bats are typically dehydrated when received, so they will need to be rehydrated with an electrolyte solution (see Dehydration and Fluid Replacement Therapy).
 Emaciated infants should be rehydrated and then fed as soon a fluids are absorbed, usually within 10 to 20 minutes.
-Do not dilute formula when feeding infant bats (e.g. do not attempt to hydrate the pup orally by diluting milk formula with LRS, Normasol or Pedialyte).
+Do not dilute formula when feeding infant bats (e.g. do not attempt to hydrate the pup orally by diluting milk with LRS, Normasol or Pedialyte).
 Emaciated infants require maximum nutrition in order to fill caloric deficits; diluting milk formulas for starving infants only increases the risk of nutritional deficiencies such as Metabolic Bone Disease (MBD).